How to quit smoking

 - Contact a helpline to talk things through with a trained advisor.
 Try the numbers listed in the Next Steps box.

 Remember that giving up smoking is difficult, so even getting past one craving should be celebrated.
 Set yourself targets and promise yourself a reward when you reach it.
 You could tie this in to the money you’re saving and buy yourself a treat when you’ve saved a set figure.
-Use this nifty calculator to keep a running total.

 Dealing with relapses